top of page

 Faculty & Staff

 Our faculty share a common professional background, as well as educational philosophy.
-Our teachers and guest artists received their training and performance experiences in internationally recognized conservatories and dance companies, including American Ballet Theatre, New York City Ballet, José Limon Company, Joffrey Ballet, The Harkness Ballet, David Howard, Alvin Ailey American Dance Theater, The Washington Ballet, The School of American Ballet, the Merce Cunningham Dance School, and the Radio City Rockettes.
-Together, they provide the highest quality dance training in a supportive environment that emphasizes communication and creativity between students and teachers.
-Ballet Arts Studio is also proud to welcome guest artists and the diversity and fresh approach that they bring.
+Our teachers and guest artists received their training and performance experiences in internationally recognized conservatories and dance companies, including New York City Ballet, The Martha Graham School, Joffrey Ballet, The Harkness Ballet, David Howard, Alvin Ailey American Dance Theater, Kirov Academy, The Washington Ballet, The School of American Ballet, the Merce Cunningham Dance School, and the Radio City Rockettes.

 Faculty